ABOUT THIS POLICY

 At all times CPM endeavours to only collect personal information we need for a particular activity or function we are undertaking.

 Purposes for which CPM collects, holds, uses and discloses personal information

-We only collect, hold, use and disclose personal information which is reasonably necessary to ensure that we are able to provide you with the products and services that are appropriate to your needs.
-We will outline to you when you engage our services the purposes for which we will collect, hold, use and disclose your personal information.
+We only collect, hold, use and/or disclose personal information which is reasonably necessary to ensure that we, or our client that we act for, are able to provide you with products or services that may be relevant to your needs.
+When you engage with CPM, we will outline the purposes for which we will collect, hold, use and disclose your personal information.

-Due to the nature of the products and services we provide, and the requirements of legislation and regulations, we ask for a range of personal information from our clients.
+Due to the nature of the products and services we provide, and the requirements of legislation and regulations, we ask for a range of personal information from our clients or individuals.

 The types of personal information we may collect can include details such as:

-- Information in identification documents (e.g. passport, driver’s licence); or
+c) Information in identification documents (e.g. passport, driver’s licence, Medicare card, business name);

 You have a right to refuse to provide us with your personal information or to anonymity or the use of a pseudonym.
-However, if you do refuse to provide such information, or request the use of anonymity or a pseudonym we may be unable to complete or fulfil the purpose for which such information was collected, including providing you or our clients with the services we were engaged to perform.
+However, for most of our functions and activities we will need your name and contact information to enable us to provide the services required.
+Therefore, if you do refuse to provide such information, or request the use of anonymity or a pseudonym, we may be unable to complete or fulfil the purpose for which such information was collected, including providing you or our clients with the services we were engaged to perform.

 CPM uses a variety of formats for the collection of personal and sensitive information.
 These include: